scraperwiki/dumptruck/readme.md

 Quick start
 ==========

-Highwall makes relational databases feel more like document databases.
+Highwall helps you relax by making relational databases feel more like document databases.

 ## Initialize